apache/usergrid/stack/core/src/main/java/org/apache/usergrid/corepersistence/pipeline/README.md

 	* Each filter contains a Pipeline Context due to the above reason.
 1. PipelineOperation
 	* Top class in the Pipeline because it defines what every pipeline operation needs to have and extend.
 Mandates that every class in the Pipeline extend this class.
-	* Primary interface for Filtering and Collection commands.
+	* Primary interface for Filtering and Collection commands in the Read module.
 1. Cursor Module
 	* Contains the Request and ResponseCursor classes that are instantiated in Pipeline Module.
 	* Contains logic that represents the cursor logic.